melonmanchan/Fla-pi-Bird/README.md

-Fla-pi-Bird
+Fla-pi Bird
 ===========

-Raspberry Pi implementation of Flappy Bird on the Pi-Lite LED matrix component
+Simple Raspberry Pi implementation of Flappy Bird on the Pi-Lite LED matrix component, just for fun.

+YouTube link of the game in action: https://www.youtube.com/watch?v=k4ULvmyVgxM